-G band (G for "green") is a designator sometimes given to visible light bands corresponding to the color green, i.e., whose wavelengths are in the 510nm region.
-Sloan Digital Sky Survey data contains information from a G band that appears to be SDSS nomenclature and covers 400nm to 540nm.
+G band (G for "green") is a designator sometimes given to visible light bands (roughly) corresponding to the color green, i.e., whose wavelengths are in the 510 nm region.
+Sloan Digital Sky Survey data contains information from a G band that appears to be SDSS nomenclature (termed g') that covers 400 nm to 540 nm.

-The term is used in other ways in communication.
+The term G band is also used with other specifications in radio communication.